appvia/terraform-aws-firewall/README.md

 ## Event Logging

-Currently the inspection VPC is setup to record all events within the `${var.name}-alert-log` CloudWatch logs.
-If you need to see what is being blocked or any alerting event, enter into the Network account and view the logs there.
+Currently the inspection VPC is setup to segregate the flow and alert logs into two CloudWatch log groups:

+- Alerts: are directed to `${var.name}-alert-log`.
+- Flows: are directed to `${var.name}-flow-log`.

+This module also supports the ability to encrypt the logs using a KMS key.
+If the `var.create_kms_key` is set to true, a KMS key will be created and used to encrypt the logs.
+The key will be created in the same region as the logs.

+## CloudWatch Dashboard

+The module also supports the ability to deploy a CloudWatch dashboard to visualise the logs.
+The dashboard is created using a CloudFormation template, and is deployed into the same region as the logs.
+The dashboard is created using the `aws_cloudformation_stack` resource, and is created using the [assets/cloudfomation/nfw-cloudwatch-dashboard](assets/cloudfomation/nfw-cloudwatch-dashboard.yml) template.

 ## Pipeline Permissions